sefortescue/idiot/docs/about.md

 \end{align}
 $$

 There are always more things to know, so of course $x$ grows very large, hence the limit.
-One could probably make a similar argument in the ratio of $c$ to some function of itself, e.g.
+One could make a similar argument in the ratio of $c$ to some function of itself, e.g.

 $$
 \begin{align}